Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Concepts/Connectivity-Single-region/Implementation-Options.md

 In this configuration, user is responsible for configuring high availability and resiliency around the device.
 For more information on this use case see [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/azure-vmware/eslz-network-topology-connectivity#scenario-5-a-third-party-nva-in-the-hub-vnet-inspects-traffic-between-avs-and-the-internet-and-between-avs-and-azure-vnets)

-Note: If you are in a region where Global Reach is unavailable, consider using a multi-vnet hub and transit implmenentation https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-network-design-considerations#use-a-default-route-to-azure-vmware-solution-for-internet-traffic-inspection or [Route Intent](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies)(Preview) policies in Azure VWAN
+Note: If you are in a region where Global Reach is unavailable, consider using a multi-vnet hub and transit implementation https://learn.microsoft.com/en-us/azure/azure-vmware/concepts-network-design-considerations#use-a-default-route-to-azure-vmware-solution-for-internet-traffic-inspection or [Route Intent](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies)(Preview) policies in Azure VWAN

 ### Default Route Advertisement in Azure VMware Solution using 3rd party firewall (Not supported)
 Third party firewall usage is possible in Azure VMware Solution, must be used with discretion: